wimpie70/orcon-fan-card/README.md

 ## Features

 - Real-time display of indoor/outdoor temperatures, humidity, fan speed, and more
-- Control fan modes (Away, Auto, Dehumidify), speeds (Low, Medium, High), and timers (15m, 30m, 60m)
+- Control* fan modes (Away, Auto, Dehumidify), speeds (Low, Medium, High), and timers (15m, 30m, 60m)
-- Bypass control (Auto, Close, Open) with visual airflow diagram that changes based on state
+- Bypass control* (Auto, Close, Open) with visual airflow diagram that changes based on state
+- Efficiency calculation based on temperature differences
+- Absolute humidity calculation based on temperature and relative humidity
+- Dehumidifier** control, and indicators
-- Dehumidifier mode and comfort temperature display
+- Comfort temperature
-- Manual refresh button for forcing entity updates
-- Responsive design for various screen sizes
+- Configuration Settings (2411)

+* Controls require a bound REM device defined for the FAN device. (config_flow) ** Dehumidifier requires an automation and helpers to be installed (TODO: link)

+TODO:
 ## Installation via HACS

 1. Add this repository to HACS as a custom repository.